openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/update2_7.md

-# Necessary checks after update coming from AndroidAPS 2.6
+# Necessary checks after update coming from AAPS 2.6

 - The program code was changed significantly when switching to AAPS 2.7.
 - Therefore it is important that you make some changes or check settings after the update.